Rock Lee and Guy-sensei from Naruto (aka Thickbrows and Superbrows).

 Pen-Pen from Neon Genesis Evangelion.
 Seriously, it's not the prettiest penguin you've ever seen (he's got clawed wings, dear God!) but what counts is how endearing he can be, especially when you know why Misato bothers to keep him despite his flaws (like being a glutton, good-for-nothing bird).

 Guilmon would fit here too.
-In reality, he would look far more terrifying than cute, but his childlike demeanor, antics, and voice just make him so adorable.
+In reality, he would look far more terrifying than cute (think Godzilla), but his childlike demeanor, antics, and voice just make him so adorable.

 Renamon applies as well.
 The species is described in canon several times that they are tough and intimidating in appearance (especially their glaring eyes) that other Digimon become nervous or threatened by their presence despite the Renamon not intentionally trying to scare others off.
 This doesn't stop people, be it in the canon or in the fanbase, to still consider the race (especially female ones like Rika's Renamon) to be beautiful, elegant, cute, or (depending on who you ask) sexy.

 Even better, L. The manga's artist, Takeshi Obata, said he was supposed to look ugly.
-And L has legions of fangirls.
+And L has legions of fangirls (many of which compare him to a panda!).
+Doesn't help that the few times he smiles are genuinely endearing.

 Rem is also actually quite lovely in an odd way.